NuCivic/react-dash/README.md

 }
 ```

-The name of that region should be available in the layout you are currently using.
+The name of each region should be available in the layout you are currently using.

 ## Layouts
-To define a custom layout you need to extend from the base class layout.
+To define a custom layout you need to extend from the base class *layout*.
 That class provides the *renderRegion* method you need to use to render regions.

-**Note**: This must come at the end the *Registry.set* call.
+**Note**: You must call *Registry.set* after defining and exporting the layout.

-That's mandatory to register a new layout in the dashboard.
+It is mandatory to register a new layout in the dashboard.
 The same applies to any custom components you create.

 ```javascript
 import React from 'react';